Laurensberg: History

 On a hill near the church, the site of an ancient Roman era sanctuary, evidenced by the presence of four “god stones”, can be found.
 Several Roman manors have been found in the area.

 During the Carolingian dynasty, the St. Laurentius church was erected on a hill in Laurensberg.
 It is mentioned in writing from 17 October 870, in a document from Louis the German giving the church, which was then known as ad antiquum campum, or “Church at the old field”, to the abbey at Prüm.

 In 896 Zwentibold, then King of Lotharingia, gave the surrounding area to his relative, the Abbess Gisela von Nivelles, who was the daughter of Lothair II, the previous king.
 Later the church failed and was returned, along with the surrounding lands, back to the kingdom and Engelbert II of Berg, Archbishop of Cologne.

 The first recorded message of the place name St. Laurentii Bergh is from 1218, when the archbishop gave the area to the Church of Mary, which was a predecessor of the Aachen Cathedral and of which the Archbishop had previously been a provost.
 Laurensberg was already by this time home to an extensive church parish, which included the communities of Orsbach, Seffent, Laurensberg, Vetschau and Soers, as well as Richterich, Scheid, Horbach and Steinstraß.

-By the 18th century, however, Laurensberg was no longer an independent community, but rather belonged to the City of Aachen, in which it made up a district within the County of Pont.
+By the 18th century, however, Laurensberg was no longer an independent community, but rather belonged to the Free Imperial City of Aachen, in which it made up a district within the County of Pont.

 Being on the border between France and Germany, the area has seen numerous conflicts, such as during the French Revolution and the rise of Napoleon.
 It was not until 1797, when the entire left bank of the Rhine River was ceded to France that conflicts in the area died down.

 During this time, Laurensberg was administered under the French Mairie system, until the fall of Napoleon, after which Laurensberg belonged to Rhine Province, and thus to the Kingdom of Prussia.

 Later, during both World War I and World War II, Laurensberg escaped the kind of destruction seen by other nearby towns, though many people from the area were either killed in the wars, or went missing.

 As part of the restructuring of the communities surrounding Aachen, Laurensberg was incorporated into Aachen on 1 January 1972.
 In the decades following Aachen’s annexation of Laurensberg, the population of the community has drastically increased, growing from 9,978 residents in 1970 to 20,436 by the end of 1995.
 This is largely due to the communities location relative to RWTH Aachen University, a major research and engineering university, and the Klinikum Aachen, which is the largest single-building hospital in Europe.

 In Soers, a community in the east of Laurensberg District, the international horse show CHIO Aachen is held every summer.